Harwoods Hole

 Harwoods Hole is a cave system located in the northwest of the South Island of New Zealand, in the Abel Tasman National Park.
 At 183 m, it is New Zealand's deepest vertical shaft.
 It was first explored in 1958, long after it was discovered.
+The track to Harwoods Hole is no longer marked or maintained by the Department of Conservation (DOC).

 Formation

 Evidence suggests that run-off from an area of approximately 20 square km converged into a stream that then flowed down a dry valley to create what is now Harwoods Hole.
 Since then the river appears to have changed course.
 Subsequently, Harwoods Hole receives water through sinkholes and surrounding dry valleys; this water then percolates through surrounding rock ensuring it becomes saturated with calcite, before entering the cave where the calcite is deposited.
 This second phase means that rather than expanding, Harwoods Hole is being filled in.

 History

 It is one of several important cave systems in Tākaka Hill, between Golden Bay and Tasman Bay.
 Starting at the surface as a 50 m diameter entrance and descending 183 m, Harwoods Hole is New Zealand's deepest vertical shaft.
 Further in it connects with Starlight Cave.
 The long rope descent is considered one of the most spectacular parts of the caving experience at Harwoods.
 Harwoods Hole has an overall depth, defined as height above sea level of entry to height of outlet, of 357 m.